uni-ts/uni-ts/docs/docs/model/getting-started.md

 ## Extending Models

-Models become even more powerful when you corelate them with some business rules.
+Models become even more powerful when you correlate them with some business rules.
 You can use the `.extend()` method to add custom functionality.

 ::: code-group